Add this and other places to your personal travel plan. We will then help you with further suitable suggestions: free of charge and straightaway!

-After roughly 8 months of construction, the 9/11 Memorial Glade in New York is set to open on May 30, 2019.
+After roughly 8 months of construction, the 9/11 Memorial Glade in New York opened on May 30, 2019.
 The memorial is dedicated to all post-attack victims of 9/11 and was designed by Michael Arad and Peter Walker, the architects behind the 9/11 Memorial.
 Here’s what you should know about the Memorial Glade.

-The 9/11 Memorial Glade dedicates space to first responders, recovery workers, and all other people affected by the horrific attacks, whether they have died from or are battling with the consequences of the 9/11 attacks.
-Several thousand people were exposed to the toxins caused by 9/11, including people who lived, worked and studied nearby.
-They too are part of the story along with the nearly 3,000 victims and relatives, and now they will be honored with the 9/11 Memorial Glade.
+The 9/11 Memorial Glade dedicates space to first responders, recovery workers, and all other people affected by the horrific attacks, whether they have died from or are battling with the consequences of it.
+Several thousand people were exposed to the toxins caused by 9/11, including people who lived, worked, and studied nearby.
+They too are part of the story along with the nearly 3,000 victims and relatives, and now they are honored with the 9/11 Memorial Glade.

 The 9/11 Memorial Glade is located on Memorial Plaza, between Liberty and West Street.
 The design was first revealed in May 2018 by the 9/11 Memorial and Museum’s president Alice Greenwald.

-How much will the 9/11 Memorial Glade cost?
+How much did the 9/11 Memorial Glade cost?

-The estimated cost of the new 9/11 memorial is $5 million.
+The cost of the Memorial Glade is estimated at $5 million.
 It enjoys vigorous support by individuals, corporations, and the state of New York.
 Bloomberg Philanthropies, as well as former Daily Show host Jon Stewart, are backing the construction of the 9/11 Memorial Glade.
-If you’d also like to help, you can support the fundraising campaign of the Memorial Glade by donating to the 9/11 Memorial.

 Where is the 9/11 Memorial Glade located?

-The 9/11 Memorial Glade monument is located on Memorial Plaza, near the National September 11 Memorial Museum and the two Reflecting Pools at 180 Greenwich St. To get there, take subway line to WTC Cortlandt Street.
-You can also take the PATH to the World Trade Center (Oculus), or lines to Fulton Street Station.
-All of them drop you off in walking distance to Memorial Plaza.
+The Memorial Glade monument is located on Memorial Plaza, near the National September 11 Memorial Museum and the two Reflecting Pools at 180 Greenwich St. To get there, take subway line 1 to WTC Cortlandt Street.
+You can also take the PATH to the World Trade Center (Oculus), or lines 45 to Fulton Street Station.
+All of them drop you off within the walking distance to Memorial Plaza.

 Is the 9/11 Memorial Glade free to visit?

 Yes!
-You will be able to go see the 9/11 Memorial Glade at no cost, as it will be located in a public space, just like the 9/11 Memorial Pools.
+You can go see the 9/11 Memorial Glade at no cost, as it is located in a public space, just like the 9/11 Memorial Pools.